- Characteristics of created data file

 The location of log files is defined according to the following priority order:

-- Location specified when creating the logged data file (HCreationIfNotFound).
+- Location specified when creating of the data file logged (function HCreation).

 - Location specified by HChangeLogDir.